 Scouting units will be able to reserve inner loop campsites (Nathan Hale, Baden Powell, Tunxis, Kahagon, Seton, Outpost) any night of the week between 5 July 2021 and 14 August 2021 (Friday and Saturday night must be reserved together).
 Canvas tents with cots, canopies, latrines, and showers will be available.
 Units must provide their own food but ice and/or refrigeration may be available upon request.

 While at camp, units should plan their own programs but Scouts may sign up for day programs offered during their stay.
 Certain camp facilities (shooting ranges, waterfront, climbing wall, etc.) may be available for rent for an additional fee.
-Units will be responsible for providing their own certified instructors/lifeguards; camp may assist in locating one.
+Camp will provide staffing as needed.
+Click the link below for more information and prices.
+If you have questions, contact Jeff Seiser.

 Camp Workcoeman is located in the hills of northwest Connecticut in scenic New Hartford and Barkhamsted.
 The camp consists of approximately 427 acres on the shore of beautiful West Hill Pond, possibly the cleanest in Connecticut.